damianperez/Telegram/README.md

 # Telegram Menu
 Telegram Inlinne Keyboard Menu

-Development
 Facts
-  A buttons menu:
+  Button menu:
-  each Bm can return to caller menu each Bm has own rows and cols configuration
+   - each Bm can return to caller menu
+   - each Bm has own rows and cols configuration

-  the buttons have caption and action.
+  - the buttons have caption and action.

-  the action can be
+  - the action can be
         cmd      --> run a command
         mnu      --> Displays a new menu button url
         text
         login_url

-        callbackquerycmd receive the action in a switch
+  - callbackquerycmd receive the action in a switch and parse others params

 Bmnu.php is a class that
       creates and returns a set of buttons ready to be assigned to $data['reply_markup']

-BmnuCommand : Command for manipuate menus and to 'start' the first default menu
+BmnuCommand : Command for create menus and to 'start' the first default menu

 Usage:
   /bmnu